-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the Tenterden Schools Trust (TST) Code of Conduct policy. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the Code of Conduct Policy - Staff will be made aware of the school behaviour management and physical intervention policies.
+- Our St Michael's CEP School takes steps as outlined in this and other relevant policies to ensure processes are in place for staff that promote continuous vigilance, maintain an environment that deters and prevents abuse and challenges inappropriate behaviour. - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the St Michael's CEP School Code of Conduct Policy - The DSL will ensure that all staff (including contractors) and volunteers are aware of the St Michael's CEP School expectations regarding safe and professional practice via the staff Code of Conduct Policy. - Staff will be made aware of the St Michael's CEP School behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
-Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance.

-All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies e.g. Code of Conduct Policy
+Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant Staff will adhere to relevant school policies e.g. Code of Conduct Policy